Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 - Can return a numeric priority via

-shouldRecordCanvas()to let key canvases be recorded first
+shouldRecordCanvas()to let critical canvases record first

 Formal semantics of replayCanvasSampling: